 The GED Science subtest assesses your skills rather than your knowledge of facts and formulas.

 Of course, science is anchored in concepts and facts, but memorizing all these things would never be enough.
 Memorization is different from learning.
-If you would memorize, for example, the water cycle but not understand the underlying concepts and why it exists, you merely store words in your brain.
+If you would memorize, for example, the water cycle but do not understand the underlying concepts and why it exists, you merely store words in your brain.

 The key is to learn and understand the underlying idea, the concept.
 If you just memorize facts, you store them in your brain’s short-term memory.
 And it’s easy to forget what you have only memorized.

-So understanding instead of memorizing is key.
-Our free video lessons provide a highly effective visual way of studying concepts so you’ll get a far better understanding of GED Science concepts.
+So, understanding instead of memorizing is key.
+Our free video lessons provide a highly effective visual way of studying concepts, so you’ll get a far better understanding of GED Science concepts.